h-tye/Harry-Y-Spitter-Genetic/README.md

 # Genetic Algorithm
 The basic pipeline of the current genetic algorithm as follows:
   1. Generate 50 random configurations
-  2. Run sim on configurations, retrieve the 5 best configurations(based by FOM)
+  2. Run sims on configurations
+  3. Retrieve the 5 best configurations(based by FOM)
-  3. Generate 9 children for each of the best 5
+  4. Generate 9 children for each of the best 5

      a.
 Children are made by randomly toggling a certain number of pixels within the parent structure.
 Hence we are introducing "mutations" to the children.

      b.
 The best configuration will have the lowest mutation rate(LMR) and we gradually increase the mutation rate for the next 4.
 For example, if our LMR is 1 then the best configuration will generate 9 children that have 1 randomly mutated pixel.
 The second best configuartion will generate 9 children that have 2 mutated pixels, etc.
-  4. We then generate 5 more moderately random sims, typically with a mutation rate of 25 to ensure genetic variance within the generation.
+  6. We then generate 5 more moderately random sims, typically with a mutation rate of 25 to ensure genetic variance within the generation.
-  5. This then comprises the next generation where we will run steps 2-4 until a desirable FOM is achieved or some other terminal condition is reached.
+  7. This then comprises the next generation where we will run steps 2-4 until a desirable FOM is achieved or some other terminal condition is reached.
 This pipeline is implemented within /src/genetic_alg.py

 # Lowest Mutation Rate(LMR)